renyi/mezzanine-themes/README.md

 From here, the jquery.min.js library in base_theme will also be available to my_awesome_theme, just remember to include both the themes into INSTALLED_APPS.

-You'll notice that there are no *.py files in the themes.
-I prefer it this way, so it looks less scrary when we assign designers to work on the theme. =)

 Release Notes
 ---
+09-04-2013:
+- Revamped project.
+- Moved all themes to /themes/.
+- Added defaults.py and context_processors.py to customize themes.
+- Added /plugins/.
+- Removed Mezzanine templates.

+11-02-2013:
-11-02-2013: Updated default templates to Mezzanine 1.3.0 templates.
+- Updated default templates to Mezzanine 1.3.0 templates.

+25-09-2012:
-25-09-2012: Added business theme by Dmitry Falk.
+- Added business theme by Dmitry Falk.

+11-09-2012:
-11-09-2012: Added html5_boilerplate theme by Renyi Khor.
+- Added html5_boilerplate theme by Renyi Khor.

+10-09-2012:
-10-09-2012: Updated default templates to Mezzanine 1.2.4 templates.
+- Updated default templates to Mezzanine 1.2.4 templates.

+06-06-2012:
-06-06-2012: Added Classic theme by Dmitry Falk.
+- Added Classic theme by Dmitry Falk.

+05-06-2012:
-05-06-2012: Updated default templates to Mezzanine 1.1 templates.
+- Updated default templates to Mezzanine 1.1 templates.

+08-03-2012:
-08-03-2012: First release.
+- First release.
 Examples coming soon.

 Contributors